Squeyed-Addons/VCC-Docs/Quick-Start.md

 * You would not be able to use the gradient feature of VCC which relies on the VCC Channel Viewer.
 * The VCC Channel Viewer material is not affected by light so each colour should be easier to see accurately.

-More information about the Channel Viewer can be found in this link: https://github.com/Squeyed-Addons/VCC-Docs/wiki/VCC-Panel-Layout#channel-viewer-section
+More information about the Channel Viewer can be found in this [link](VCC-Panel-Layout).

 ***